Ministries, Departments asked to take up joint projects: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-NEW DELHI, Jan 5 : Union Minister of State (Independent Charge) Science & Technology; Minister of State (Independent Charge) Earth Sciences; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh disclosed here today that different Ministries and Departments in Govt of India have been asked to take up joint science based projects on common themes, instead of working in Silos.
+NEW DELHI, Jan 5: Union Minister of State (Independent Charge) Science & Technology; Minister of State (Independent Charge) Earth Sciences; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh disclosed today that different Ministries and Departments in Govt of India have been asked to take up joint science based projects on common themes, instead of working in Silos.

 The Minister said this while launching the theme of National Science Day (NSD) 2022 ‘Integrated Approach in S&T for Sustainable Future’.